-If you’re determined to become a great baker in 2022, you will need a handy baking cookbook by your side.
+If you’re determined to become a great baker, you will need a handy baking cookbook by your side.
 I highly recommend the Beginner’s Baking Bible.

 Hi, there!
 My name is Michelle, and I am a self-taught baker with over ten years of experience.
 While I’m confident in my baking abilities, I can level with you and say it wasn’t always easy.
 Having a good baking cookbook can really make your life easier (and don’t forget practice makes perfect).

 The Beginner’s Baking Bible is definitely a baking cookbook I’d recommend.
 It explains how to do basic techniques like kneading and whipping.
 It also comes with an incredible 130+ sweet and savory recipes “easy as pie” to recreate.

 Whether you’re trying to understand the basics or learn to create something specific, such as bread, you will find it in my comprehensive list of the best baking cookbooks for beginners.

 What are we waiting for?
 Bust out your aprons, and let’s get baking!

 - Best Baking Cookbooks for Beginners: Top Picks

 - 2. Bread Baking for Beginners: The Essential Guide (Best for Bread)